ibhavikmakwana/FlutterDartTips/README.md

 ```

-You provide Image according to your need. also you can use the boxdecoration properties to this image ti
+You can provide Image according to your need, also you can use the box decoration properties to provide a shape and border.

 ### 13. Prefer single quotes for strings